FREE CONSULTATIONS 24/7

 Voluntary Manslaughter Charges

 Voluntary manslaughter is the more serious form of manslaughter.
 It is a step down from murder.
-However, to prove a murder charge, the state would need to show that you formed the intention to kill another person before actually killing him and that you did so with malice.
+However, to prove a murder charge, the state would need to show that you formed the intention to kill another person before actually killing them and that you did so with malice.
 Manslaughter is instead charged when the offender endured significant provocation or the killing took place during a physical fight.

 The type of provocation involved must have been significant enough that a reasonable person might become so angered as to resort to violence.
 If the provocation involved would be regarded as a mere annoyance by most people, you are more likely to be charged with murder.
 For example, if you kill your neighbor for taking your parking spot, you would probably be charged with murder.
 However, if you kill your neighbor after catching him peeping through your young daughter's window while she changed her clothes, you would probably be charged with manslaughter.